When you are first learning how to sew, you should prepare for an investment of time, education and practice.

 Why am I talking about practice before you even know how to sew?

 LOL!
 I know, stick with me.
 Because, this course is designed to set you up for success before you even touch that machine.
 And that means you are going to have to make time for this craft.
 So here's your next assignment.
 This week, keep track of your time.
-In your workbook, I want you to use the time tracker I made you and keep track of how you spend your time.
 Keep a record of every hour.
 Keep it with you.
 Now, if you are at work, just write work.
 But when you are at home, keep track how you are spending your time.
 Write it down.
 Especially how are you spending your free time?

 Now, reflecting on your week, I want you to think about where some of those activities could be reduced or quit all together to make room for your sewing.
 You are going to have to make time for this craft, making time for it before you start will help you determine when you are going to practice.